Serpopovici163/blog/_posts/2022-08-07-lora-sensor-suite.md

 ## Communication Protocol

-Each sensor broadcasts an 'alive' packet once the pair button has been pressed; this packet contains a unique ID based on the microcontroller's serial number to differentiate its 'alive' packet from that of other sensors.
-Alive packets are repeated up until the sensor receives an acknowledgment packet from the head unit in which the head unit will assign a numerical value to the sensor between 0 and 9998.
+Each sensor broadcasts an 'alive' packet once powered on; this packet contains a unique ID based on the microcontroller's serial number to differentiate its 'alive' packet from that of other sensors.
+Alive packets are repeated up until the sensor receives an acknowledgment packet from the head unit in which the head unit will assign a numerical value to the sensor between 0 and 98 for brevity.
 The user is then able to assign a more descriptive identifying string to the sensor so that its location can be more apparent.
 Upon being triggered, the sensor will begin broadcasting a packed in the form of "SENSOR_ID:PACKET_ID:TRIG_VAL" where
-- PACKET_ID is a unique integer identifying the packet to ensure the head unit doesn't register the same alert twice
+- PACKET_ID is an incrementing integer identifying the packet to ensure the head unit doesn't register the same alert twice
-- TRIG_VAL is an integer representative of the sensor's states
+- TRIG_VAL is an integer representative of the sensor's state to discriminate between a motion alert and a bluetooth device alert

-This packet is repeated every 0.5 seconds up until the sensor receives a packet from the head unit in the form of "9999;SENSOR_ID;PACKET_ID" where
+This packet is repeated every 0.5 seconds up until the sensor receives a packet from the head unit in the form of "99;SENSOR_ID;PACKET_ID" where
-- 9999 is the equivalent SENSOR_ID for the head unit
+- 99 is the equivalent SENSOR_ID for the head unit
 - SENSOR_ID is the id of whichever sensor tripped
 - PACKET_ID is the packet id

+Currently, the sensor network is effectively rebuilt any time the head unit is rebooted as it will inherently forget the previous sensor network.
+This is an issue if the head unit accidentally power cycles in practice so I need to integrate some kind of rediscovery functionality.
+Something along the lines of the head unit sending a packet that instructs all sensors to respond with their current asigned IDs or simply force the sensors to reset and redo the ID assignment phase.
+The latter seems safer as the first may lead to an ID conflict if an additional sensor is turned on while the rediscovery process is happening.